metwork-framework/mfserv/.metwork-framework/plugins_guide.md

 Working with Metwork plugin, you just need to fill the `requirements-to-freeze.txt` file.
 Then, when building/releasing the plugin, the `requirements.txt` will be generated.

-Depending of the Python
-Depending on which python version (python2 or python3) you are working with, the `requirements.txt` file will be named, respectively  `requirementsé.txt` and `requirements3.txt`
+Depending on which python version (python2 or python3) you are working with, the `requirements.txt` file will be named, respectively  `requirements2.txt` and `requirements3.txt`

 ### Python3 requirements-to-freeze.txt